 On the topic of transgenderism, the implementation of the rights of transgender people is not the problem.
 The problem lies with the uncertainty of what transgenderism is and what it could bring, before breaking age-old ideologies that surrounds gender norms and transphobia that surrounds transgenderism.
 As policies in each nation vary, refer to the “Major Parties Involved” section for more.

-the bipotential primordium and the SRY can determine the of 17 out of 1000 people are born intersex
+Why Transgender People Exist

+Multiple biological, psychological, and social factors influence sex and gender.
+Biologically, factors other than XX (for “females”) and XY (for “males) chromosomes, like the bipotential primordium and the SRY, can determine the physical characteristics of an embryo.
+This is why 17 out of 1000 people are born intersex; however, most parents fit intersex children into a binary gender category by removing parts of their sexual organs.
+When these people grow up, they may feel that their assigned sex does not match their gender identity.
+Psychologically, the brain does not have binary “female” and “male” brain characteristics.
+Since people may feel psychologically different from their assigned sex, gender identity can be more than binary as well.
+Socially, a person’s life experiences can socially construct their gender identity.
+In Afghanistan, bacha posh are people who were assigned a female sex but taught to live as a male, which makes them understand their gender as a socially constructed “male”.
+People may also feel strongly against their sex when facing pressuring social expectations based on sex.
+According to the American Psychological Association, however, there is not a single factor that makes people transgender.

 To qualify as “transgender” in some countries today, a person must be identified as having Gender Identity Disorder (GID) or undergo surgical gender reassignment.
 Similarly, intersex people are recognized as having a medical disorder.
 It should be noted that identifying gender non-conforming people as having disorders can cause them life-threatening consequences when seen as people with mental problems instead of people who simply exist on a spectrum.